infinum/android-handbook/Project architecture/MVVM.md

 }
 ```

-The private properties stateFlow, commonStateFLow, eventFlow are mutable only within the BaseViewModel and we expose them through the properties state, commonState, event which are immutable.
+The private properties `stateFlow`, `commonStateFLow`, `eventFlow` are mutable only within the BaseViewModel and we expose them through the properties `state`, `commonState`, `event` which are immutable.

 A backing field and function would be really helpful for using these objects inside our ViewModels which inherit from the BaseViewModel, therefore, in our BaseViewModel we will add the following code: